COVID and ED: The Role of Trimix

 Trimix is injected into the corpus cavernosa of the penis to produce an erection.
 The American Urological Association panel reported that 53.7 to 100 percent of men achieved a satisfactory erection with Trimix, and 46.3 to 98.8 percent of men were happy with their choice to use intracavernosal injections as a treatment option.

 Invigor Medical’s platform has proven successful for thousands of patients.
-You select the medication desired, fill out the intake form, arrange a call from an Invigor Medical telemedicine doctor to evaluate whether you are a good candidate for Trimix, and get a prescription.
+You select the medication desired, fill out the intake form, and consult with your doctor, or a doctor from our partner company, Telegra MD, to evaluate whether you are a good candidate to buy Trimix online.
 The doctor sends the script to the pharmacy.
 The pharmacy mails the medication to you.
-They partner with Olympia Pharmacy, a U.S. based, licensed pharmacy.

 While we strive to always provide accurate, current, and safe advice in all of our articles and guides, it’s important to stress that they are no substitute for medical advice from a doctor or healthcare provider.
 You should always consult a practicing professional who can diagnose your specific case.
 The content we’ve included in this guide is merely meant to be informational and does not constitute medical advice